 If a borrower has multiple student loans, it is important to direct prepayments to a specific loan.
 Borrowers can save money in the long run by applying prepayments to the loan with the highest interest rate.
 Payments are not held until the due date and are applied soon after they are received.

 - Send the lender a cover letter with instructions on how to apply the extra payment

-- Specify the loan by its loan ID number so there is no ambiguity
+- Specify the loan by the loan ID number so there is no ambiguity

-- Make sure to note the prepayment is an extra payment and not an early payment of the next installment
+- Say the prepayment is an extra payment and not an early payment

-- It is a good idea to make the prepayment a few days after making the regular installment
+- Make the prepayment a few days after making the regular installment

 When financial aid and federal student loans aren't enough to cover all college costs, consider financing the gap with private student loans.
 Shop around to find the loans that best fit your needs.